صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ

 By saying, “sallallahu alayhi wa sallam” after his name doesn’t take much time and is a short prayer you are making on behalf of our beloved Prophet.

-There is some controversy among scholars between the usage of SAW over Sallallahu alaihi wasallam.
+There is some difference of opinion among scholars between the usage of SAW over Sallallahu alaihi wasallam.
 They argue that the short abbreviation demonstrates laziness and disrespect.
 When saying the Prophet’s name it should be said in full like any other prayer and we should think about the meaning of the words.
+If you love the Prophet (ﷺ) you should never be tired of writing it.

 Hadith on How To Make Supplication For Prophet Muhammad (ﷺ):